nickcorso02/currychips/index.markdown

 Actor Spike Milligan used blackface to portray an Irish-Pakistani worker.
 Blackface has been used in the film industry since the early nineteenth century in the United States as a function to dehumanize Black people.[^18]

 [^18]: By distorting the features and culture of African Americans—including their looks, language, dance, deportment, and character—white Americans were able to codify _whiteness_ across class and geopolitical lines as its antithesis.
-_Blackface: The Birth of an American Stereotype | National Museum of African American History and Culture_, nmaahc.si.edu/explore/stories/blackface-birth-american-stereotype.

 ***Bibliography***